-- Complete COEUS eIRB Authorization Form
+- Complete COEUS eIRB Authorization Form.

 - Reference the COEUS eIRB user manual for detailed instructions.

-- To commence the submission process, click the Submit to IRB menu item from the column on the left-hand side.
+- To commence the submission process, select the "Submit to IRB" menu item from the column on the left.

 Note changes in required forms

 *HRP has streamlined the “change in research personnel” process.
 For a modification that adds or removes study personnel, complete the required forms separately from other modifications.
 A New HRP 201 contact information form only has to be attached if the individual is not already in the COEUS database.
 All others are “searchable” in COEUS Lite platform.

 To better serve the needs of investigators, Human Research Protection has posted informational web links to Drexel University institutional policies regarding use, retention and transmission of confidential, educational, financial and other personal health information.

 Links to these policies are posted here to facilitate investigator awareness of their responsibilities to protect and manage data accordingly.
 Specific questions regarding these policies are best addressed to the departments or individuals noted as authoring the policy.

 Drexel is part of the Collaborative Institutional Training Initiative (CITI).
 If key research personnel have taken CITI training elsewhere, the previously completed training is accepted at Drexel, with the caveat that key research personnel must complete any CITI modules required by Drexel that have not already been completed.